 - Maintain at least six feet of social distance from others whenever possible.

-- Follow any signage or instruction regarding the use of common spaces, hallways, or pathways through campus.
+- Follow any signage or instruction regarding the use of common spaces, hallways, or pathways.

 - Report locations or examples of social distancing congestion to the Office of Public Safety (240-895-4911) to assist with identifying potential problem areas.